takoz53/TwitchTTS/README.md

 ### Can I block and unblock users from chat?
 Yeah, definitely.
 You can by typing !block username and !unblock username.
 It'll do the checks whether the user is blocked and input is correct, so don't worry about typing something wrong.

+### How do I stop a message!
+It is malicious!
+Either you or your moderators can use the !stoptts command to stop the text.
+It should stop immediately.
+Worst case you can stop the whole application!

 ## Feel free to [donate](https://streamelements.com/takoz5334/tip)
 If you liked the project and want to give me a bit of support, you can drop a few pennies here c: